 You wouldn’t wear red tinted glasses if you were color-grading a film, so why use a sound source that colors your audio?
 Do your homework and investigate the frequency response of your headphones before you make a decision – it’s important to make objective choices and choose headphones that provide as neutral a portrait of your audio as possible.

-3. Use multiple sets of headphones
+3. Use multiple sets of headphones when mixing

 You know the importance of monitoring a mix through multiple speakers, but you’d be wise to ensure excellent translation across headsets too.
 This means listening to heaps of your favorite mixes on everything from top-shelf headphones to low-grade earbuds.
 Spend time in a quiet space and work to perceive and understand the sonic differences each headset provides.
 Remember, a well-mixed track will sound great, no matter how you’re listening to it.